or click image to search using:

 10 Ball Billiards Rules History

-The 10 ball billiards rules are predominently observed in North America.
+The official 10 Ball Billiards Rules are predominently observed in North America.

-The governing body for 10 ball billiards rules is the United States Professional Poolplayers Association.
+The official governing body for 10 Ball Billiards Rules is the United States Professional Poolplayers Association.

-10 Ball Billiards Rules belong to the pocket billiards category of cue sports.
+The 10 Ball Billiards Rules article belongs to the Pocket Billiards Rules category.
 Pocket billiards is a class of cue sport game commonly referred to as pool.

 10 Ball Billiards Rules Comments